The

 Archaea comprise a group of single-celled microorganisms that,

-like bacteria, are prokaryotes and having no cell nucleus or any
+like bacteria, are prokaryotes that have no cell nucleus or

-other organelles within their cells.
-Consequently, they were once
+any other organelles within their cells.
+Consequently, they

-considered to be an unusual group of bacteria and named archaebacteria.
+once considered to be an unusual group of bacteria

-However, it in now known that Archaea have an independent evolutionary
+However, it in now known that Archaeans have an independent evolutionary

 other forms of life.
 The differences are so great that they are

-now classified as a distinctly separate domain in the three-domain
+as a distinctly separate domain in the three-domain system.
+Carl

-as the Archaea, Eukaryota and Bacteria.
-Classifying Archaea remains
+descent as the Archaea, Eukaryota and Bacteria.
+Classifying

 difficult, since the vast majority of these organisms have never